flibustier/blockathon2018.github.io/README.md

 3. 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum of 200 KLoc per code base.

+4. if you have multiple repos the lowest scoring repo is used for your final mark (weakest link principle).

 ## How this works.